Built-in Functions

 INFO

-You can use --yaml flag to parse YAML:
+You can use the --yaml flag to parse YAML:

 fx example.yaml